o3de/sig-testing/governance/SIG Testing Charter.md

 # SIG Testing Charter

-This charter adheres to the Roles and Organization Management specified in <sig-governance>.
+This charter adheres to the Roles and Organization Management specified by the [O3DE Foundation](https://github.com/o3de/community).
 Team information may be found in the [readme.md](https://github.com/o3de/sig-testing/blob/main/README.md)

 ## Overview of SIG

-[SIG Testing](https://github.com/orgs/o3de/teams/sig-testing) exists to make testing software easy, accessible, automated, and mandatory for all O3DE contributors.
+[SIG Testing](https://github.com/orgs/o3de/teams/sig-testing) exists to make testing O3DE software easy, accessible, automated, and mandatory for all O3DE contributors.
 This charter aims to maintain the quality bar across all O3DE SIGs, and champions the O3DE development experience of both contributors and end users.
 SIG Testing provides tools and resources for testing, maintains test automation frameworks and test metrics, and also sets and enforces quality assurance policies.

 ## Goals